Governance/rtgov/samples/jbossas/slamonitor/readme.txt

 Deploying the example
 ---------------------

-1) Download and unpack a Switchyard AS7 distribution (http://www.jboss.org/switchyard/downloads)

-2) Copy the contents of the ${bam}/modules folder into the ${as7}/modules folder

-3) Startup the server, using the following command from the 'bin' folder:

-./standalone.sh --server-config standalone-full.xml

-This starts the full configuration, as this includes JMS.

-4) Deploy the overlord-bam.war from the ${bam} top level folder into the ${as7}/standalone/deployments folder
+1) Make sure that the JBOSS_HOME variable is set to the location of the target JBossAS environment.

-5) Build the SLA Monitor sample, using the following command from the ${bam}/samples/slamonitor folder:
+2) Build the SLA Monitor sample, using the following command from the ${bam}/samples/slamonitor folder:

 mvn clean install

-6) Copy the sample archives for each of the components (acs, epn, monitor and orders) from
+This will automatically deploy the built war files into the JBossAS deployments folder.
+If the JBOSS_HOME variable has not been set, then these war files will need to manually be copied from
-${bam}/samples/slamonitor/${component}/target/slamonitor-${component}.war file
+${bam}/samples/slamonitor/${component}/target/slamonitor-${component}.war into the
-into the ${as7}/standalone/deployments folder.
+${as7}/standalone/deployments folder.

 NOTE: The components are as follows: